rauchb/party-faq/docs/pages/bring.md

 While pets are usually very welcome in this house, due to the high demand, this event will be limited to human attendees.

 ### What about gifts?
-Gifts are not required nor requested.
-Your presence is all I am looking for (really).
-For those of you who refuse to accept this fact, an Amazon wish list will be available to peruse soon.
+Your presence is all I am looking for to celebrate this year's activities(really).
+For those of you who refuse to accept this fact, I am participating in CHOP's spin-in to raise money for the pediatric Cardiac Center.
+You can support our fundraising team here: [https://chop.donordrive.com/participant/Bridget-Rauch](https://chop.donordrive.com/participant/Bridget-Rauch)

 [Next >>>](https://rauchb.github.io/party-faq/pages/potpourri/)